 Why is this a better idea than picking the photography major?
 It doesn’t limit you.

-I went to school for fashion design, because I wanted to be a fashion designer.
+Now, did I pick the business major rather than the creative one?
+No, I went to school for fashion design, because I wanted to be a fashion designer.
 However, now that I’m trying to get a job outside of being a fashion designer, people look down at my major and overlook me in the hiring process.
 The fact that I took the necessary business classes or have the experience doesn’t matter.
 Only that piece of paper does.

 I use this example not to discourage you, but to enlighten you.
 You never know what path life will throw at you or if your plans will change, so it’s best to be as prepared as possible.